ddembo/tdn-web-next/README.md

 Website for The Dreamy Nails, a client with a home studio for manicures and nail art.

 While currently under development, this is a professional website for a real business, and the initial version will be deployed in the near future once content is more complete.
+The client kindly agreed to make the source code open source.

+Current design is MVP; logo and colour palette were pre-existing and low quality, and things like spacing and fonts can be greatly improved.
+The client has asked for my help refreshing all branding with their input after the initial launch (getting deployed and indexed by search engines is priority).

 ## Roadmap (roughly prioritised)
 * finish adding homepage content